gaois/Gaois.QueryLogger/CONFIGURATION.md

 **IPAddress** (`string`): The IP address to be excluded (must be a unique value).

-**Name** (`string`): The IP address is the entry key, so feel free to set the same name for multiple entries if you want to group multiple IP sources together.
+**Name** (`string`): Labels the IP address to be excluded.
+The IP address is the entry key, so feel free to set the same name for multiple entries if you want to group multiple IP sources together.